 More importantly, recognize that flexibility is key.
 You might need to change your flight or your hotel reservations to ensure that you actually arrive in cherry blossom season — a cold snap could delay your trip by a few days — so look for hotels that allow for late changes or cancellations.
 If your airline offers an add-on that allows you to change your flight for free, pay for it.

-Located in Nara Prefecture, Mount Yoshino is one of the most popular hanami spots for travelers.
+Located in Nara Prefecture, Mount Yoshino is one of the most popular spots for cherry blossom seekers.
 More than 30,000 cherry trees bloom here each spring, covering the mountain in extraordinary color.

 This is also a great place to try an onsen, or natural hot spring bath.
 The nearby town, Yoshinoyama, has quite a few hot spring hotels, and some allow travelers to use their onsen for a small fee.
-Take a stroll by the mountain, snap a few pictures, and then head to a spot like Yumoto Hounoya to relax and reset.
+Take a stroll by the mountain, snap a few pictures, and then find a hotel with an onsen where you can relax and reset.

-5. In Tokyo, Check Out The Nakameguro Cherry Blossom Illuminations
+5. See Nakameguro Cherry Blossom Illuminations Mid-March Through Early April

-Tokyo has plenty of beautiful outdoor spaces like Yoyogi Park and Shinjuku Gyoen, and if you head to the capital city, you’ll have plenty of options to choose from.
+Tokyo has plenty of beautiful outdoor spaces like Yoyogi Park and Shinjuku Gyoen, and if you head to the capital city, you’ll have plenty of viewing spots to choose from.

 However, one of the best places to experience hanami is the Meguro River near Nakameguro.
 Each year, a small portion of the river is lit with red lanterns; the sakura reflect off the water, creating a truly enchanting sight.